Blog Post December 5, 2025 | 15 minute read

 With real-time synchronization, you avoid these delays completely.

-When inventory levels change in your ERP system, every channel knows immediately.
+• When inventory levels change in your CRM or ERP system, every channel knows immediately.

-To make this shift, you need to rethink your whole data architecture, but the benefits are massive, and worth it.
+To make this shift, you need to rethink your whole data architecture, but the benefits are massive and well worth it.

 Live pricing and inventory across all channels